alkaline-ml/pmdarima/develop/_sources/index.rst.txt

-``pmdarima`` brings R's beloved ``auto.arima`` to Python, making an even stronger case for why you don't need R for data science. ``pmdarima`` is 100% Python + Cython and does not leverage any R code, and implements a single, easy-to-use scikit-learn-esque estimator.
+``pmdarima`` brings R's beloved ``auto.arima`` to Python, making an even stronger case for why you don't need R for data science. ``pmdarima`` is 100% Python + Cython and does not leverage any R code, but is implemented in a powerful, yet easy-to-use set of functions & classes that will be familiar to scikit-learn users.

 .. toctree::
    :maxdepth: 2